What if the dragon guarding castle was just a household pet? Help your young writer boost her creativity with this fun prompt.

 Written passages look pretty silly without punctuation, and sometimes they're difficult to read!
 Practice punctuating this excerpt from classic literature.

-Jump into the lyrics of the U.S. national anthem with a reading comprehension and drawing activity.
-Kids read the song, then draw a picture to illustrate it.
+Jump into the lyrics of the U.S. national anthem with a reading comprehension worksheet.
+Kids read the song, and then draw a picture to illustrate it.

 Come on, let's see that comma!
 Practice correct placement of commas and semicolons in sentences.